alimg/aoe-taunt-bot/README.md

 **botConfig.myInstantsEnabled**: The bot supports replaying buttons from `myinstants.com`.
 This feature can be toggled by this config.
 Default is true.

-**botConfig.wikiaCDNEnabled**: The bot supports replaying buttons from `*.fandom.com`'s CDN.
+**botConfig.mediawikiCDNEnabled**: The bot supports playing audio from `*.fandom.com`'s CDN (MediaWiki CDN).
 This feature can be toggled by this config.
 Default is true.